-Girls can create paper invites and pass them out at school, sports meetings, club meetings, houses of faith, or out in the community.
-Or, they can use social media to get the word out.
+Girls can create paper invites and pass them out at school, sports meetings, club meetings, church, or out in the community.
+Or, you can use social media to get the word out.
 Make sure girls only include their first name on the information they distribute and have all inquiries come through the troop leader.